wasp-lang/wasp/web/docs/auth/social-auth/overview.md

 By default, Wasp doesn't store any information it receives from the social login provider.
 It only stores the user's ID specific to the provider.

 If you wish to store more information about the user, you can override the default behavior.
-You can do this by defining the `getUserFieldsFn` and `configFn` functions in `main.wasp` for each provider.
+You can do this by defining the `userSignupFields` and `configFn` fields in `main.wasp` for each provider.

 You can create custom signup setups, such as allowing users to define a custom username after they sign up with a social provider.